 4. urBeats In Ear Headphones

-The urBeats is another IEM with tangle-free cables and has a chic, white design.
-RemoteTalk allows you to control your music as well as talk with the built-in microphone.
+The urBeats is another IEM with tangle-free flat cables and features a stylish Beats design.
+A built-in microphone lets you switch from music to incoming calls and back with ease.
+The solid metal housing is built to last – very useful for those who need a sturdy pair of earphones for the gym.
 The urBeats comes with a carrying case and four pairs of eartips.

 5. HydroActive Waterproof Headphones